Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: Introduction

 \section{Introduction}

-Deep imaging observations in the Local Group, around other nearby galaxies and in galaxy clusters have demonstrated that a large population of very faint galaxies exists below the surface brightness detection limit of current wide-area surveys \citep[e.g.][]{Trentham:2001aa}.
-These galaxies can provide a low-redshift probe of early galaxy formation, cosmic reionization and the nature of the dark matter.
-Comparisons of low surface brightness (LSB) dwarfs with theoretical predictions have concentrated on the satellites of Milky Way-like galaxies.
-With deeper all-sky surveys, improved redshift-independent distance estimates and higher resolution cosmological volume simulations, it will soon be possible to study this important population in the field, over a much larger volume, and to make more robust statistical comparisons with models.
+Deep imaging observations in the Local Group, around other nearby galaxies, and in galaxy clusters have demonstrated that a large population of very faint galaxies exists below the surface brightness detection limit of current wide-area surveys \citep[e.g.][]{Trentham:2001aa}.
+These galaxies can provide a low-redshift probe of early galaxy formation, cosmic reionization, and the nature of dark matter.
+Comparisons of low surface brightness (LSB) dwarfs with theoretical predictions have concentrated on the satellites of Milky Way--like galaxies.
+With deeper all-sky surveys, improved redshift-independent distance estimates and higher-resolution cosmological volume simulations, it will soon be possible to study this important population in the field, over a much larger volume, and to make more robust statistical comparisons with models.